Well, the preliminary overnights, TV ratings are in, and the day three numbers for the Democrat National Convention are down.

 Panetta was saying, Hillary is determined to defeat those who threaten us today.

-ISIS, Al-Qaeda, Boko Haram, Procol Harem, Al-Shabab, terrorists who pervert the teachings of Islam, to kill innocent people going about their daily lives, people traveling through airports in Brussels and Istanbul, families celebrating on a beachfront in France, men and this is when it started.
+ISIS, Al-Qaeda, Boko Haram, Prokol Haram, Al-Shabaab, terrorists who pervert the teachings of Islam to kill innocent people going about their daily lives.

-And when he got to men and women shopping in a market in Baghdad, and just this week, an 85-year-old priest whose throat was slit by terrorists who stormed his church during mass.
+And when he got to men and women shopping in a market in Baghdad, and just this week, an 85-year-old priest whose throat was slit by terrorists who stormed his church during mass, these murderers must be stopped.

 And that's when it crescendoed.

-No they started shouting, no more wars, lies, lies, lies, no more wars.
+They started shouting, no more wars, lies, lies, lies, no more wars.

-When he goes through his indictment of ISIS, is when the delegates at a Democrat National Convention started booing him off the stage.
+When he goes through his indictment of ISIS is when the delegates at a Democrat National Convention started booing him off the stage.

 It's no wonder he was stunned.

-No more drones, even.
+No more drones even.

-And but Netta is the kind of guy, kind of he he thinks that he's in line for huzzahs and great cheers for helping vanquish Osama bin Laden and other Al-Qaeda.
+But Panetta is the kind of guy, kind of, he thinks that he's in line for huzzahs and great cheers for helping vanquish Osama bin Laden and other al-Qaeda and his party is booing the notion of defeating ISIS.

 And then Obama comes on with this.